 The US-UK Tax Treaty prevents double taxation but requires careful structuring

-Spending 183+ days in the US may trigger US tax residence
+Spending 183+ days in the U.S. may trigger U.S. tax residence

 UK nationals remain subject to UK tax on worldwide income unless they obtain non-resident status